isabellabingaman/jones-wedding/README.md

-# rabinovich_wedding
+# jones-wedding
-Wedding of David and Isabella
+Wedding of Krista and Noah